tombotXL/tomordonez.github.io-src/content/linkedin-xray-search-googler.md

     $ ./googler -C -w linkedin.com/in -n 50 'machine learning' > ml_li.csv

 Open the file with `Sublime Text`.

-You can download it from <a href="https://www.sublimetext.com/2" target="_blank">here</a>.
+You can download Sublime from <a href="https://www.sublimetext.com/2" target="_blank">here</a>.

 You could convert this "raw file" into a CSV file using a Regex macro.

-Read this tutorial to <a href="https://www.tomordonez.com/create-a-regex-macro-in-sublime.html" target="_blank">create a regex macro in Sublime</a>.
+Read my tutorial to <a href="https://www.tomordonez.com/create-a-regex-macro-in-sublime.html" target="_blank">create a regex macro in Sublime</a>.

 You can use this macro to convert the Linkedin Xray search result to a CSV file.